 Concerned about how Marsha was coping, her sister convinced her to join a support group for people that had lost a spouse.

-Marsha found it helpful to talk to people that understood what she was going through.
+Marsha found it helpful to talk to people that understood what it felt like to go through the depression stage of grief.

 After a few months, she felt the fog of depression lifting.
 She found herself even looking forward to Christmas when her daughter and grandchildren would be visiting.